OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 #### Attributes

-This field encodes a list of key-value pairs.
+Attributes are structured pieces of message data and/or metadata.
+Each attribute is a key-value pair, where the key determines the type and encoding of the value, as well as its meaning and behavior.

+Some attributes are message data that must be sent to the receiver, although they can be transformed as long as their meaning is preserved.
+Other attributes are metadata that will be used by the intervening gateways and potentially removed before the message reaches the receiver.

+The set of attributes is extensible.
+It is RECOMMENDED to publish standardize attributes and their characteristics by publishing them as ERCs.
 A gateway MAY support any set of attributes.
-An empty list MUST always be accepted by a gateway.
+An empty attribute list MUST always be accepted by a gateway.

 Each attribute key MUST have the format of a Solidity function signature, i.e., a name followed by a list of types in parentheses.
 For example, `minGasLimit(uint256)`.

-Each key-value pair MUST be encoded like a Solidity function call, i.e., the first 4 bytes of the hash of the key followed by the ABI-encoded values.
+In this specification attributes are encoded as an array of `bytes` (i.e., `bytes[]`).
+Each element of the array MUST encode an attribute in the form of a Solidity function call, i.e., the first 4 bytes of the hash of the key followed by the ABI-encoded value.

 ##### Standard Attributes